nggit/tremolo/README.md

 ```

 You will find that Tremolo is reasonably fast.

+If it's not, it could be due to `--upload-rate` or `--download-rate` limits, which take effect when the payload is slightly larger.
+Despite causing benchmarks to show poor results, it prevents any single client from monopolizing bandwidth, ensuring responsiveness under heavy load.

 However, it should be noted that bottlenecks often occur on the application side.
 Which means that in real-world usage, throughput reflects more on the application than the server.